houdakaissi/LAB2/README.md

    Adding the classification token
 Step 2: Adding the classification token we e add to our model that has the role of capturing information about the other tokens.
 Step 3: Positional encoding ositional encoding allows the model to understand where each patch would be placed in the original image n each sequence, for token i we add to its j-th coordinate
-Step 4: The encoder block (Part 1/2)The first part of the encoder block applies Layer Normalization:Layer normalization is a technique commonly used in neural networks to normalize the activations of a layer, and Multi-head Self Attention:s to allow the model to focus on relevant parts of the input and capture the relationships between them
+Step 4: The encoder block (Part 1/2)The first part of the encoder block applies Layer Normalization:Layer normalization is a technique commonly used in neural networks to normalize the activations of a layer, and Multi-head Self Attention:s to allow the model to focus on relevant parts of the input and capture the relationships between them step :Now that the encoder block is ready, we just need to insert it in our bigger ViT model which is responsible for patchifying before the transformer blocks, Step 6: Classification MLP :Step 6: Classification MLP Finally, we can extract just the classification token (first token) out of our N sequences, and use each token to get N classifications.
+The output of our model is now an (N, 10) tensor
+RESULT: this architecture represents a ViT model for vision tasks, where the input image patches are linearly embedded, processed through transformer blocks, and finally classified using an MLP head

 3. Model Comparison
 Interpreted the results obtained from the ViT model and compared them with the results from the CNN and Faster R-CNN models.